-Packaging made out of glass should be collected in your recycling bin together with hard plastic and metal.
+Packaging made out of glass should be collected in your recycling bin together with rigid plastics, metal and food and beverage cartons.

 You should recycle all empty and clean glass jars and bottles without their lids.
 The metal lid should be put in the same bin as the glass, but they are a separate fraction.

 - Pickled beetroot and cucumber

 - Wine and spirits bottles

 Remember - it's a person just like you who is sorting the recyclables by hand, so please make sure your recyclable waste is rinsed clean to ensure a clean and healthy work environment.

 You can put the following metal items in the recycle bin together with glass, rigid plastics and food and beverage cartons.

 - Empty soda and beer cans (preferably crushed, as they take up less space this way)